LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/PLC_Doc/Python_PLC_Communication.md

 # Python and PLC Communication

-This article will introduce how to use Python Program to Communicate with Schneider M221 PLC or Siemens S7-1200 PLC.
+This article will introduce the detail steps about how to use Python Program to Communicate with two type Schneider M221 PLC or Siemens S7-1200 PLC via ethernet.
+We also provide the packaged python PLC client library so you can use them to build your own SCADA control program such as HMI.

 ![](img/title.png)